Teaching kids good money habits

 One way to teach young children financial responsibility, particularly saving, is by instilling a goal-setting habit.
 Make a savings goal chart, and use stickers or drawings to visually demonstrate the amount of money saved each week.
 If your child wants to save up for a specific item, consider adding a picture representing what he or she wants to purchase with the saved funds as a motivation.

 Open a savings account

 Having their own independent account may encourage kids to save more money, and it will make them feel more responsible.
-Head to a local bank with your kid and open an account, whether it’s a standard savings account or an account built specifically for parents and children.
+Select a local bank and open an account, whether it’s a standard savings account or an account built specifically for parents and children.
 Consider asking the banker to discuss why saving is important so your child hears it from someone other than you.
-A monthly trip to the bank where the child personally deposits their new savings and receives a balance slip is positive reinforcement that they are growing their account.
+A monthly trip to the bank or ATM where the child personally deposits their new savings and receives a balance slip is positive reinforcement that they are growing their account.
 Additionally, this repetition will help solidify the importance of stashing away money.

 Teach the power of patience

 Sometimes even adults need to be reminded they may have to wait to buy the things they want.
 Set an example and practice holding off on buying something by making a savings plan that you share with the family.
-Alternately, you can create a family goal to strive for, like a trip to an amusement park or adopting a kitten, with a target savings identified.
+Alternately, you can create a family goal to strive for, like a group outing or adopting a kitten, with a target savings identified.
 Explain to your children why waiting a little longer for the things you want may help you save and stay within your financial means.

 Consider matching contributions